dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2021_thoughts.md

 ```
 So now you know, the way to look out for the next economic crash is by looking for situations where income can no longer service debts.
 ```

+## Capital Power

+With cpx stock I think it has long term potential,

+On the canadian market, it trended down to 39.48$ CAD, luckily I dumped it at 40.20 blaze it number almost.

+Dividend stocks are boring and lame I prefer high end rolling on stonks.

+## End of Year Afterwards

+Although I was somewhat accurate in predicting the prices of bb, all my other predictions were completely wrong.

+Note to self dont trust my ability to randomly throw out numbers, focus on big picture changes